hannahro15/Cattery-project/README.md

 ## Project Introduction

-This first milestone 1 project is a website for a fake cattery business called 'The Manchester Cattery'.
-The website is suitable for anyone who is looking for a place for their cat/s to stay for one or more nights when their owner is away for a period of time.
+This milestone 1 project is a website I built for a fake cattery business called 'The Manchester Cattery'.
+The website is suitable for cat owners who are looking for a place for their cat/s to stay for one or more nights when their owner is away for a period of time.

+The website has four main pages to the website, a home page, an about and services page, a gallery page, and a contact page.
+There is also a separate 'thank you' page that it takes you in a new tab when clicking on the submit button after filling out the form on the contact page.

+To view the project live, please click on [this link](https://hannahro15.github.io/Cattery-project/) to the project.

 # UX